top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/demoInstructions_fleetcommunication.md

 ## Demo instructions {#demo-template-run}

-In your duckitown repository on your duckiebot, run
+In your duckietown repository on your duckiebot, run

     duckiebot $ source environment.sh